 At the same time, African Americans were a constant presence on campus.
 Slaves lived and worked at the President’s House and were sold at auction within sight of Nassau Hall.
 Black residents of Princeton filled essential roles on campus as cooks, janitors, and servants.
 Others advanced the school’s educational mission as research and teaching assistants.
 Some black workers became minor celebrities and unofficial mascots, and they posed for photos for graduating seniors.
 A small number of former slaves studied on campus.
 Life for these pioneering laborers and scholars could be difficult, and they endured threats, ridicule, and physical violence.
 One Princeton resident later compared the school to a southern plantation.

 This legacy of exploitation and abuse shaped the character of the institution for generations.
-Although several African American graduate students received degrees in the late-19th and early-20th centuries, unlike most of its peers, Princeton refused to admit undergraduates of African descent until the middle of the 20th century.
+Although several African American graduate students received degrees in the late-19th and early-20th centuries and Alexander Dumas Watkins, a black man, served as an instructor in the 1880s and '90s, unlike most of its peers, Princeton refused to admit undergraduates of African descent until the middle of the 20th century.

 Photo of Alfred "Buck" Scudder, assistant to Professors Stephen Alexander and John Schanck, and janitor of Clio Hall.